 The European electricity market is developing quickly.
 Liberalisation, internationalisation, product differentiation… This fast evolution has created opportunities, but also a lot of confusion:

 How does it work to change from one supplier to another?
 How is it possible to choose an electricity product if we are all on the same grid?
 Which supplier and what products should I choose?
-And if I have a green contract, how does this affect my personal CO2-emission?
+And if I have a green contract, how does this affect my personal CO2 emissions?

 Today, these basic questions get very different answers in different parts of the EU.
 Different countries have different traditions and different public opinions.
 There are also big differences in the degree of integration into the European market.
 This is a problem for big international consumers, as well as for small local consumers.
 Most of the consumers buying green electricity, do so because they want to change something.
-But making a difference on the huge European market, is quite difficult if consumers get different -and even contradictory- suggestions and advice in different countries.
+But making a difference on the huge European market is quite difficult if consumers get different -and even contradictory- suggestions and advice in different countries.

 Towards a European approach